isabela-pf/a11y-events/workshop-resources/alt-text/working-pr-template.md

 📚 If you need a reference for how to format your suggestions, [alt text in Markdown files (ends with `.md`) follow this format](https://www.markdownguide.org/basic-syntax/#images-1) while [alt text in RST files (ends with `.rst`) follow this format](https://sublime-and-sphinx-guide.readthedocs.io/en/latest/images.html).

-> *The below section is optional, review if your contribution is all new alt text, or you will be editing existing*
+> *The below section is optional, review if your contribution is all new alt text, or you will be editing existing ones.*

 🖼️ There are two types of images in this PR: ones that already have alt text and ones that have none.
 - Images that appear in this PR with existing alt text are still worth reviewing and editing!
 If you think they could benefit from a different description, please suggest one.